Approval Process for New Learning Technologies

 Introduction

-In the College of Arts and Sciences at Ohio State, the Office of Distance Education is invested in supporting instructors as they pursue innovative solutions and explore new ways of teaching, including using and integrating educational technology tools that may have capabilities not available within Carmen.
+In the College of Arts and Sciences at Ohio State, the Office of Distance Education is invested in supporting instructors as they pursue innovative solutions, such as social and collaborative annotations and interactive multimedia, and explore new ways of teaching, including using and integrating educational technology tools that may have capabilities not available within Carmen.
 The world of educational technology is expansive, and it is growing at a rapid rate.
 It can be exciting to come across a new tool and see its potential for use in the classroom.
 Here in the Office of Distance Education we want to support both the excitement and the pedagogical efficacy of instructors seeking to use new software.

 The Ohio State University has an established review process in place to make sure any learning technology used in the classroom meets university standards in privacy, security, accessibility, and usability for students, instructors, and staff.
 This review process ensures that you are using tools and toolsets that not only benefit your students but are also in compliance with these standards.
 If instructors wish to incorporate new technology and software tools in their courses, it is increasingly important that these tools go through the rigorous review process to ensure they meet Ohio State minimum standards for student usage.